Please ensure Javascript is enabled for purposes of website accessibility

 'Tis the season for colds.
 However, you don't need to stop breastfeeding when sick.
 It's especially important to continue nursing since your body creates and passes antibodies into your milk in order to fight the infection you or your baby are experiencing.
 Oftentimes, a breastfed baby will be the only member of the family who doesn't get sick or the one to get a milder version of the bug.
 Breastfeeding also allows you to get the needed rest to recover since you can feed while in bed.
 A win-win scenario!

-Proper Weight Gain
+Understanding Baby Weight and Proper Weight Gain

 Boob Scoop